cR4-sh/mireactf-finals-2024/sploits/acms/README.md

 ![service](img/uaf.gif)

-Bug can be “fixed” with extending malloc size.
+Bug can be “fixed” by extending malloc size.
 So you can't get a uuid freed chunk.